bashlund/AngularJS-Make-Template/README.md

 ```
 `make serve` runs the `serve.sh` script to start the default web server serving from the build/ directory.
 The web server
 run is the python `SimpleHTTPServer` on port 8080.

-If you want to run another web server, just point it to
+If you want to run another web server, just point that web server to the `build/` directory.
-the build/ directory.

 ###Watch for changes
 If you want automatic builds when files change in the source directories, run in another terminal window:
 ```
 make watch
 ```
+When using `make watch` you can re build the project by pressing `ctrl \`

 ##Project structure
 ###ng/